 Re-integrated brain.
-Under severe stress, Westover's brain regressed to a lower state of consciousness that was better integrated than the higher state of consciousness was in that environment.
-However, because of Westover's mental resilience, her neural circuits were able to re-integrate to the intellectual level of consciousness by the next morning, allowing her to reflect, "So that's a panic attack." cxlvi
+Under severe stress, Westover's brain regressed to a less integrated state.
+However, because of Westover's mental resilience, her neural circuits were able to re-integrate to the intellectual level of consciousness by the next morning, allowing her to reflect, "So that's a panic attack." cxlix